mh-saeed/client_frontEndOfChatApp/README.md

      npm start

-now your application must be running on 'http://localhost:3000/', Go and test the app 😃.
+now our application must be running on 'http://localhost:3000/', Go and test the app 😃.

 ## `THE END`